mhamilt/FDPlateClass/README.md

 # FD_Plate_Class
 A finite difference plate scheme wrapped in a class

+All code tested with Xcode Version 8.2.1 (8C1002)
+4.2.1 Compatible Apple LLVM 8.0.0 (clang-800.0.42.1)

 Values inbetween the Edit Here banners can be changed.
 These are located in PlateClass.cpp
 This will be changed through a struct at a later date.
 This is really just for testing.